APPFL/APPFL/docs/tutorials/deprecated/firstrun.rst

     pip install -e ".[examples]"
     cd examples/examples_legacy

-The first example can be simply run using the following command, which launchs a federated learning experiment with five clients.
+The first example can be simply run using the following command, which launches a federated learning experiment with five clients.
 The federated learning server and five federated learning clients run serially on one machine for simulation.

 .. code-block:: console

     python ./mnist_serial.py --num_clients 5

 If we want to run **synchronous** FL experiment in parallel using MPI, we can run the example using the following command.

 .. code-block:: console